digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/packages/interfaces/daml-finance-interface-types-date.rst

   Type class that specifies what can be converted to UTC time
 - :ref:`DayCount <module-daml-finance-interface-types-date-daycount-90980>`:
   Type to specify the conventions used to calculate day count fractions.
-These are used to define interest accrued during each schedule period, for example for a bond or a swap.
+These are used to define the interest accrued during each schedule period, for example for a bond or a swap.
 - :ref:`RollConvention <module-daml-finance-interface-types-date-rollconvention-76363>`:
   Types to define date periods and how to roll dates
 - :ref:`Schedule <module-daml-finance-interface-types-date-schedule-61944>`: